-Teresa J. Kennedy is the Executive Director of the Office of International Programs and has a joint appointment as Professor of Bilingual/ELL/STEM (Science, Technology, Engineering and Mathematics) Education in the College of Education and Psychology and as Professor of Engineering in the College of Engineering at the University of Texas at Tyler.
+Teresa J. Kennedy is the Assistant Vice President for International Programs and holds a joint appointment as Professor of Bilingual/ELL/STEM (Science, Technology, Engineering and Mathematics) Education in the College of Education and Psychology and in the College of Engineering at the University of Texas at Tyler.
 As the Senior International Officer (SIO) for UT Tyler, she serves as the Primary Designated School Official (PDSO) for F Program activities and as the Responsible Officer (RO) for J Program activities working with the U.S. Department of State Student Exchange and Visitor Program (SEVP).
 She has a Ph.D. in Education, with a concentration on international / bilingual science education, content-based foreign language, ESL/ELL education, and also has a M.A. degree in the Spanish language.
 Her K-12 teaching experience includes 8 years at the secondary level, 7 years at the elementary/middle school level, with over 15 years teaching in higher education.
 During her teaching career, she has held K-12 teaching certificates in the states of Idaho, Oregon and Washington, with secondary teaching certification in Science (Earth Science and Natural Science), Social Studies, Spanish, English as a Second Language and Bilingual Education, and is also certified to teach all subjects at the elementary level.
 She has served as a content-based ESL instructor in Spain, and has taught English, science and social studies lessons in classrooms around the world.